judka-uriel/uriel-book/uriel_en.md

-Just as I feared to say an extra word to my mother, lest I give her additional cause to beat me, so too I feared to say an unsuitable word to a girl, lest she take offense and leave, and in precisely the same way I constantly feared that the Orthodoxes might drive me away — all of them were unpredictable.
+Just as I feared to say an extra word to my mother, lest I give her additional cause to beat me, so too I feared to say an unsuitable word to a girl, lest she take offense and leave, and in precisely the same way I always feared that the Orthodoxes might drive me away — all of them were unpredictable.

 The more I loved, the more my beloved ones inflicted upon me not only spiritual